 Macalester accepts the Common App or QuestBridge Application.* Learn more about all the key dates associated with each application process, and find out why Early Action or Early Decision may be right for you.

 - Early Decision II January 1, 2022

 - Regular Decision January 15, 2022

 * September 28, 2021 is the deadline for QuestBridge Scholar Program applicants.

 If your sights are set on Macalester, why wait?
 Early Decision is an excellent option for first-year applicants who know Macalester is their first-choice college.

 Macalester’s long-standing commitment to internationalism and multiculturalism includes a significant financial aid fund for qualified students.
 The College meets 100% of demonstrated financial need for all admitted students.
 Admitted undocumented students who are not permitted by law to work in the U.S. would receive an additional Macalester student loan to replace the amount typically earned through student employment.

-To apply for financial assistance, undocumented candidates must complete the College Scholarship Service (CSS) Financial Aid PROFILE.
-Undocumented students residing in MN may be eligible to receive state grant funds because of the MN Dream Act (also known as the Prosperity Act).
+To apply for financial assistance, undocumented candidates must complete the College Scholarship Service (CSS) Financial Aid Profile.
+Undocumented students residing in Minnesota may be eligible to receive state grant funds because of the MN Dream Act (also known as the Prosperity Act).
 More information about this application process can be found on the MN Office of Higher Education website.

 AVP and Dean of Admissions